linroger/Finance-Notes-and-Marginalia/Advanced Financial Analysis and Valuation/Common Errors In DCF Models.md

 Finally, while some sensitivity analysis around the cost of capital can be useful, we would argue investors are much better off considering alternative scenarios for the key operating value drivers (sales growth, margins, capital intensity).
 Sometimes asset mispricings do show up as high discount rates, as we saw in the high-yield bond market in late 2002.
 But even there, you could argue great investors have historically generated an edge by understanding the value drivers better than the market.

 [^4]: Mismatch between assumed investment and earnings growth.
 Companies invariably must invest in the business—via working capital, capital spending, acquisitions, R&D, etc.—in order to grow over an extended period.
 Return on investment (ROI) determines how efficiently a company translates its investments into earnings growth.
 Since ROI links investment and growth, and ROIs tend toward the cost of capital over time, investors must treat the relationship between investment and growth carefully.
 DCF models commonly underestimate the investment necessary to achieve an assumed growth rate.
 This mistake often comes from two sources.
-First, analysts looking at companies that have been highly acquisitive in the past extrapolate an acquisition-enhanced growth rate while only reflecting capital spending and working capital needs for the current business.
+First, analysts looking $\$a_t$$ companies that have been highly acquisitive in the past extrapolate an acquisition-enhanced growth rate while only reflecting capital spending and working capital needs for the current business.
 You can mitigate this error by carefully considering the growth likely to come from today's business—which will be less than an acquisition-fueled rate.
 The second reason for underestimating investment stems from a simple failure to explicitly link growth and investments via ROI.
 Analysts frequently project growth (sales and margins) independent of investments.
 A simple way to check for this error is to add a ROI line in the model.
 If you see ROIs rising or dropping sharply without a thoughtful strategic underpinning, the model is likely unreliable.
 The vast majority of the models we see make no effort to reflect a link between growth and investment.

 [^5]: Improper reflection of other liabilities.
 In the widely-used free cash flow to enterprise approach, an analyst determines the corporate value based on the present value of future cash flows.
-The analyst then adds cash and any other nonoperating assets and subtracts debt and any other liabilities to arrive at shareholder value.
+The analyst then adds cash and any other nonoperating assets and subtracts debt and any other liabilities to arrive $\$a_t$$ shareholder value.
 Most liabilities, including debt and many pension programs, are relatively straightforward to determine and reflect in the model.
 Some other liabilities, like employee stock options, are trickier to capture.
 Not surprisingly, most analysts do a very poor job capturing these liabilities in an economically sound way.
 We would note that other liabilities tend to be important for only a handful of companies.
 For example, other postretirement employee benefit plans tend to concentrate in manufacturing industries (e.g., autos) while employee stock options occur most frequently in knowledge and service industries (e.g., technology and financial services).
 Investors must properly recognize other liabilities in the sectors where they have a large impact on corporate value.
 Employee stock options are a good illustration of this common shortcoming.
 Most DCF models simply reflect past option grants through fully diluted shares.
 Of course, since fully diluted shares only reflect in-the-money options, the solution does an awful job of capturing the magnitude of the liability.
 10 While accounting standards now require companies to expense options, we have found few DCF models that explicitly treat future option grants as an expense.
 Often, analyst models show rising shares outstanding (dilution) and models sometimes include option proceeds without reflecting any dilution.
 We can deal with ESOs appropriately by treating already-granted options as a contingent liability, using basic shares outstanding, and reflecting future option grants as an expense.
 This approach allows for a dynamic appraisal of past option grants and considers future grants as an economic expense.

 [^6]: Discount to private market value.
 In what we'd characterize as an unfortunate hangover from the 1980s and 1990s investment-banker mentality, we still see DCF models that calculate a value, only to modify the amount by a "public market discount" of 20-25 percent.
 This practice seems most prevalent in the telecommunications industry.
 This practice fails the transparency test.
 To see the point, we have to invert the discount mindset and ask why a private (strategic or financial) buyer would pay a *premium* to public market value.